 Origins of the railway line.

-The railways in the State of Victoria, prior to 1883 had all been privately owned.
-The State Government then established the vertically integrated Victorian Railways Department in 1883.
+The Victorian Railways were established in 1856 with the creation of the Victorian Department of Railways, which was then re-organised in 1883 when Commissioners were appointed in lieu of a single Chief Engineer.
+Prior, a number of railways in Victoria were privately owned, however the last of these had been acquired by the Victorian Railways by 1878.
 In 1884 the Victorian State Parliament passed The Railway Construction Act, which authorised fifty-nine new lines to almost every corner of the state, and thus became known as the Octopus Act.

-The railway line discussed here was originally to be known as the Wandong, Heathcote, Sandhurst Railway line, and later called the Heathcote Junction to Bendigo railway or the Wallan to Bendigo service.
-It was to be a cross country line, and was constructed between 1887 and 1890.
+The railway line discussed here was originally to be known as the Wandong, Heathcote, Sandhurst Railway, and later known as the Heathcote Junction to Bendigo Railway or the Wallan to Bendigo service.
+It was a cross country line (rather than a main line or branch line) with very few such lines built in Victoria, and was constructed between 1887 and 1890.

 Edward O’Keefe arrived in Victoria from Ireland in 1854 and moved to Sandhurst goldfield in 1855 with his wife & two children, one being Andrew (1842-1904).
 Edward later involved his son in a number of Edward’s public works contracts e.g. sub contractor with the Sandhurst to Echuca railway line (completed 1864), sections of the Coliban Scheme (a water system to Bendigo) commencing in 1867, and then Andrew worked on Sir Thomas McIllwraith’s contract on the Great Northern Railway Line (Melbourne to Sandhurst) building the Big Hill tunnel (390m long, completed 1860).